Haoming02/All-in-One-Stable-Diffusion-Guide/ControlNet/README.md

 Essentially,
 1. Open ControlNet
 2. Upload an image to extract features from
-3. Pick a model depending on your usecase
+3. Pick a model depending on your need
 4. Modify the values
 5. ...
 6. Profit